alexalemi/obtudes/docs/leap-day.md

 ```

 Unfortunately, as we'll be able to show below, this claim is *demonstrably false*!
-It also offers an opportunity to share some interesting stories.
+It also offers an opportunity to share some interesting stories, and give us an excuse for introducing
+the basics of statistics.

 ## Gregorian Calendar